ptiede/Dynesty.jl/README.md

 This is built on PyCall and imports a lot of the functionality of dynesty.
 There are some differences in the interface to make the code more "Julian".

+To install you need to first install dynesty on your Julia aware python repo.

 # Example

 Here we will sample a 5 dimensional Gaussian restricted to the domain [-10,10]<sup>5</sup>